-17. Exit Activities and Reductions in Force
+19. Exit Activities and Reductions in Force

 As part of our ongoing efforts to improve our manufacturing operations and manage costs, we regularly evaluate our staffing levels and facility requirements compared to business needs.
-The following table summarizes our exit activities and reduction in force initiatives associated with these activities.
+The following table summarizes our exit activities and reduction in force initiatives associated with these efforts.
 "Charges" represents the initial charge related to the exit activity.
 "Cash Payments" consists of the utilization of "Charges."
-"Non-cash Amounts" for the six months ended June 30, 2010, consists of asset impairments.
+"Non-cash Amounts" consists of asset impairments and pension plan curtailments and settlements.